cyrilchim/Adaptive-Gibbs-Sampler/README.md

 ```C++
 adaptive_chain<-AMCMC(distribution_type = "gaussian", logdensity = 1, dim = dim, N = N)
 ```
-The function calls the coordinate-wise Adaptive Metropolis within Adaptive Gibbs Sampler for [gaussian](../master/examples/gaussian_target.hpp) distribution. `logdensity` specifies that the log-density of the target distribution is used for Metropolis acceptance-rejection step.
+The function calls the coordinate-wise Adaptive Metropolis within Adaptive Gibbs Sampler for [gaussian](../master/examples/gaussian_target.hpp) distribution. `logdensity` indicates that the log-density of the target distribution is used for Metropolis acceptance-rejection step.
 The output of the chain is written to the prespecified directory (use `get_working_directory()` to print the directory on screen). `adaptive_chain` stores the value of estimated inverse pseudo-spectral gap and the optimal sampling selection probabilities.

 Use `trace_coord(i)` to access the trace of the coordinate `i`.
 For example, in order to estimate the covariance matrix, one could use the following code
 ```R